 - An area of three kilometers on either side of the affected waterways, from an upstream point of the spill site to a downstream point of the confluence of the Slocan and Kootenay Rivers.

-- Lemon Creek Fuel Spill Class Action
+- National Media Covers Lemon Creek Fuel Spill Class Action

 Rosenberg Kosakoski LLP